Florida Brain Injury Attorneys

 The medical community often divides brain injuries into three categories of progressive severity.
 Physicians sometimes distinguish the levels of brain injury as follows:

 - A mild TBI is commonly referred to as a concussion and may cause a short loss of consciousness or no loss of consciousness at all.
-However, repeated mild traumatic brain injuries, or even one “mild” TBI can cause lasting problems with concentration or memory, headaches, and/or physical problems.
-Because mild TBI’s involve microscopic damage to neurons of the brain, patients also have normal MRI’s or CT scans.
+Repeated mild traumatic brain injuries, or even one “mild” TBI can, however, cause lasting problems with concentration or memory, headaches, and/or physical problems.
+Because mild TBI’s involve microscopic damage to neurons of the brain, patients may have normal MRI’s or CT scans.
 Despite this, some mild TBI patients have major and lasting functional impairments that have a profound and pervasively harmful impact on the quality of their lives and ability to function.

 - Severe.
 A severe TBI may cause the same signs and symptoms as a moderate TBI, along with an extended period of unconsciousness, coma, or even death.
 However, for those who survive a severe traumatic brain injury, the lasting impact may be totally disabling, both physically and cognitively.